-Have you ever noticed small spider veins on your legs or face?
+If you have dark, visible veins, it’s very important to seek treatment and avoid spider vein effects.
+Have you already noticed small spider veins on your legs or face?
 They are often in a spider web pattern and can be blue, red, or purple.
 Knowing the causes may help you make lifestyle changes or proceed with the best treatment option.

 There are many factors that can increase your chance of developing spider or varicose veins.
 They can be a symptom of poor circulation or from varicose veins, and are probably a result of genetics.
-Other reasons patients in Flower Mound have increased chance of getting spider veins includes:
+Other reasons patients have an increased chance of getting spider veins include:

 - Being a woman.
 Women are twice as likely as men to get spider and varicose veins.